 Additionally, Ecology is required by law to maintain funding through the fee program (RCW 90.48.465).
-Since fees are based on likely costs of administering permits, based on budget forecasts, the value of these services is the equivalent of their costs, estimated in Chapter 3 to be between \$199 million and \$202 million in 20-year present values.
+Since fees are based on likely costs of administering permits, based on budget forecasts, the value of these services is the equivalent of their costs, estimated in chapter 3 to be between \$199 million and \$202 million in 20-year present values.

-The proposed rule amendments include potential three-year, 75-percent fee reductions for facilities who engage in market research and development to investigate and demonstrate the viability of products and/or processes that reduce or eliminate pollutants or pollutant-generating activities.
+The rule amendments include potential three-year, 75-percent fee reductions for research facilities with the primary purpose of engaging in market research and development to investigate and demonstrate the viability of products and/or processes that reduce or eliminate pollutants or pollutant-generating activities.
 This policy is meant to reflect a more accurate cost recovery fee for these facilities and encourage pollution reduction technologies.
-The fee reduction is available to qualifying facilities for a maximum of three years.
+The fee reduction is available to qualifying facilities during their first three consecutive fiscal years of operation.

-There are currently two recently permitted facilities operating in Washington that would be eligible to receive the market research and development fee reduction, but other facilities and projects, including some currently operational in Washington, may also benefit from this reduction.
-The innovations of permittees receiving discounts do not necessarily have to focus on water quality; Ecology is taking holistic environmental impact reductions into scope for this incentive.
+Ecology is aware of two recently permitted facilities operating in Washington that would be eligible to receive the market research and development fee reduction, but other facilities and projects, including some currently operational in Washington, may also benefit from this reduction.
+We are unable to determine whether other permitted research facilities would qualify for the permit reduction at this time.
+To qualify for the fee reduction, a facility must meet all of the following criteria: